Multi-scenario workflows (workflow

 General

-Define a workflow using ordinary Python functions, each handling the modifications/manipulations in a single, atomic workflow step.
-These functions they must:
+Define a workflow using ordinary Python functions, each handling the modifications/manipulations in an atomic workflow step.
+These functions must:

 a